BitcoinDistrict/bitcoindistrict.github.old/_pages/meetups.md

 title: Bitcoin Community Meetups
 permalink: /meetups/
 layout: single
-description: "Meetup groups in the DMV greater metro area."
+description: "Join vibrant Bitcoin meetup groups in the DC metro area.
+Connect with locals, share ideas, and dive into Bitcoin at events near you!"
 sidebar:
   - nav:
     - events